Chapter 41 : Year 5: The going away party

 “I’m sorry it didn’t turn out the way we thought,” Ron said.
 “But I hope your trip does.
 I just hope it’s not too great, so that you’ll still want to come back and see us soon.
 Life is so much more dull without you around.”

-“What a nice thing to say,” Luna said in a slightly confused voice.
+“What a nice thing to say,” Luna said in a slightly surprised voice.
 “Of course I’ll be back.
 I’d like for all of you to meet Rolf.
 I think you would love him.”

 “We’ll be looking forward to that,” said Hermione as she stepped forward to throw her arms around her friend.
 “Take care, Luna.
 I hope you find your nargles, or whatever it is you’re looking for.”